DevrexLabs/devrexlabs.github.io/docs/proxy/index.md

 {% endhighlight %}

 _ Note.
 This is ugly design and needs reworking _
+{% comment %}

 ##  Design Considerations
 Keep in mind that query and command results and parameters are cloned.
 All results and arguments have to be serializable.
 Design your model as a facade for your domain and keep it simple!
 The following code will not do as intended because the object returned by `GetReminder()` is a clone of the real object
-{% comment %}
+{% endcomment %}

 {% highlight csharp %}
     //wrong!
     modelProxy.GetReminder(id).SetCompleted();